 As our AI technology and network see more volume, our models and algorithms become smarter and our data asset set expands, in turn, allowing us to provide greater value to our Partners and their customers.
-Our models and algorithms are continuously processing new and deeper data: from 2019 through June 30, 2022, the Pagaya network evaluated approximately 63 million applications.
-We believe our network is designed to process data at significantly greater scale and that as our network accelerates, so too will the pace of our AI development.
+Our models and algorithms are continuously processing new and deeper data: as of the year ended December 31, 2021, the Pagaya network evaluated one application every second, and evaluated more than 27 million applications in the last 12 months.
+We believe our network is designed to process data at significantly greater scale, and that as our network accelerates, so too will the pace of our AI development.